haoxin1998/TimeR/Readme.md

 </p>

-REC4TS is the first benchmark that evaluates the effectiveness of reasoning strategies for zero-shot time series forecasting (TSF) tasks
+REC4TS is the first benchmark that evaluates the effectiveness of reasoning strategies for zero-shot time series forecasting (TSF) tasks.

+Specifically, REC4TS try to answer two research questions:
+-RQ1: Can zero-shot TSF benefit from enhanced reasoning ability?
+-RQ2: What kind of reasoning strategies does zero-shot TSF need?”

 REC4TS covers three cognitive systems: Direct Sytem 1 (e.g. gpt-4o) ; the test-time enhanced System 1 (e.g., gpt-4o with Chain-of-Thought ) and System 2 (e.g. o1-mini).
+Since reasoning strategies for foundational time-series models have not yet been studied and are difficult to implement directly, we have to reuse foundational language models to explore effective TSF reasoning strategies.
+We envision that our benchmark and insights offer promising potential for future research on understanding and designing effective reasoning strategies for zero-shot TSF.
 <div align="center">
     <img src="https://github.com/AdityaLab/OpenTimeR/blob/main/Picture/reasoning_system_1.jpg" width="800">
 </div>